 Featured Exhibition in the Scotiabank CONTACT Photography Festival.
 Barbara Astman pioneered the artistic use of both analog and digital reproduction techniques.
 She is among the first to discover and explore technological practices and concepts—key signifiers in contemporary art.
 Merging technology with the handmade, Astman’s practice explores themes of glass ceilings, women’s issues, and how media informs current thinking.

 Corkin Gallery: 7 Tank House Lane, Toronto – Opening 6 May, 6-8 pm. info- facebook.com/events/

 On The Surface | Susana Reisman

-Mercer Union has asked 25 artists to each contribute a work on paper produced in an edition of 5, less than or equal to 20″ x 30″.
-That means 125 chances for you to take home a unique work of contemporary art, while supporting Toronto’s leading artist-run centre.
+Mercer Union has asked 25 artists to each contribute work on paper produced in an edition of 5, less than or equal to 20″ x 30″.
+That means 125 chances for you to take home a unique work of contemporary art while supporting Toronto’s leading artist-run center.

 Mercer Union, a centre for contemporary art 1286 Bloor Street West, Toronto.
 A Benefit for Mercer Union, a center for contemporary art Doors open at 6 pm – Draw at 7 pm.
 Info –facebook.com/events